Skip to Main Content

 Authorized Access to Student Data

-The authorization process for University staff and the type of student data that may be provided varies according to the academic or administrative responsibilities of the sponsoring department or unit.
+The authorization process for University staff, and the type of student data that may be available, varies according to the academic or administrative responsibilities of the sponsoring department or unit.

 In the RSR application, see the Registrar’s Office Policy on Access to Student Data and the recharge and billing policy.

-Campus personnel with access to student records data in any location or format (SRS, SAWeb, SRDB, Enterprise Directory, etc.) are required to complete the FERPA Quiz every two years before gaining or continuing access.
+Campus personnel who access student record data in any location or format (SRS, SAWeb, SRDB, Enterprise Directory, etc.) are required to complete the FERPA Quiz every two years before gaining or continuing access.

 Student Right to Access Information